ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 > If one prefers, one may disable all the default mappings through the option
 > `g:vimtex_mappings_enabled`.
 Custom mappings for all desired features must
-> then be defined through the listed RHS <plug>-maps or by mapping the available commands.
+> then be defined through the listed RHS <Plug>-maps or by mapping the available commands.

 To disable all VimTeX default mappings, place `g:vimtex_mappings_enabled = 0` in your `ftplugin/tex.vim`, then manually redefine only those mappings you want using the same mapping syntax shown above in the Example section on [Changing a default text object mapping](#example-changing-a-default-text-object-mapping).
 In case that sounds abstract, here is an example to get you started: